vitessio/website/content/en/docs/reference/features/recovery.md

  take online backups.
 Without this flag, the mysql instance on the replica being backed up will be shut down during the backup.
- - `-backup_storage_compress true` - gzip compress the backup (default is true)
+ - `-backup_storage_compress true` - gzip compress the backup (default is true).
-You need to be consistent in your use of these flags for backup and restore, of course.
+You need to be consistent in your use of these flags for backup and restore.

 Once the restore of the last backup earlier than the `snapshot_time` timestamp is completed, the vttablet proceeds to use the `binlog_*` parameters to